Skip to main content

 Filing the Articles of Organization is the step that officially creates your LLC.
 Once you complete the form, you’ll submit it to the Kentucky Division of Business Filings and pay the $40 filing fee.

 Tip: Everything you put on your articles becomes part of Kentucky public record.
-The only way to maintain your privacy is to hire a professional registered agent who will list their name and address instead.
+The best way to maintain your privacy is to hire a professional Kentucky registered agent who will list their name and address instead.

-Tip: While the name you list here will be your LLC’s legal name, you can always use a Kentucky DBA name for your public-facing business name after you register your LLC.
+Tip: While the name you list here will be your LLC’s legal name, you can always use a Kentucky DBA name (DBA stands for doing business as) for your public-facing business name after you register your LLC.
 A DBA is like a nickname for your business, and to get a DBA in Kentucky you’ll need to fill out a Certificate of Assumed Name ($20) form and then file it with the the state.

 This is the person or business that your LLC appoints to serve as your point-person regarding all legal mail.
-You can list yourself as your own registered agent, but you’ll also be required to accept legal mail in person during regular business hours at your registered address—maybe in front of your customers.
+You can list yourself as your own registered agent, but you’re required to accept legal mail in person during regular business hours at your registered address—maybe in front of customers.
 This may not work if you’re ever on the go or feel like taking a vacation.

 Your LLC’s principal office is where the state will send all correspondence.
 This can be your address, your physical business address, or, if you dig privacy, your registered agent’s address.